ClJarvis/git_search/README.md

 ## Theme

-Colors are based on gitHub's dark mode with a gradient background the starts light green and transitions to darker the more results are shown.
+Colors are based on gitHub's dark mode with a gradient background the starts dark green and transitions to medium green.
+The more results, ie more repos witj open issues, the longer the page is.
-The Repo results boxes are set to match commit boxes.
+An earlier version has a brighter green but I decided it was just too bright on screen.
+Now the color transition is more subtle.